finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

     String page = "page_example"; // String | The pagination token to use to continue listing legal entities from a previous call to list legal entities.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
-    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys or identifier types (as property keys) from the \"LegalEntity\" domain to include for each legal entity.
-These take the format {domain}/{scope}/{code} e.g. \"LegalEntity/ContactDetails/Address\". try {
+    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys or identifier types (as property keys) from the \"LegalEntity\" domain              to include for each legal entity, or from any domain that supports relationships to decorate onto related entities.
+These take the format {domain}/{scope}/{code} e.g. \"LegalEntity/ContactDetails/Address\".
+    List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities              onto each portfolio in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      PagedResourceListOfLegalEntity result = apiInstance.listLegalEntities(idTypeScope, idTypeCode, effectiveAt, asAt, page, limit, filter, propertyKeys);
+      PagedResourceListOfLegalEntity result = apiInstance.listLegalEntities(idTypeScope, idTypeCode, effectiveAt, asAt, page, limit, filter, propertyKeys, relationshipDefinitionIds);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LegalEntitiesApi#listLegalEntities");